Dpravakuchipudi/facebook-vaccine-campaign/README.md

 ![Summary Visuals](outputs/summary_visuals_combined.png)

-Vaccination Rates by Ad Type
+- **Vaccination Rates by Ad Type**

-Emotion-based ads resulted in the highest vaccine uptake (~65%), followed by reason-based ads (~60%) and the control group (~50%).
+➤ Emotion-based ads resulted in the highest vaccine uptake (~65%), followed by reason-based ads (~60%) and the control group (~50%).
 ➤ Emotionally driven messaging was the most persuasive in encouraging vaccinations.

-Vaccine Uptake Across Hesitancy Levels
+- **Vaccine Uptake Across Hesitancy Levels**

-The emotion group maintained higher uptake across all hesitancy scores.
+➤ The emotion group maintained higher uptake across all hesitancy scores.
 ➤ Even hesitant individuals responded better to emotional appeals.

-Trust in Science vs Vaccine Uptake
+- **Trust in Science vs Vaccine Uptake**

-People who got vaccinated showed slightly higher average trust in science, but the overlap was notable.
+➤ People who got vaccinated showed slightly higher average trust in science, but the overlap was notable.
 ➤ Trust plays a role, but alone doesn't explain vaccine behavior — messaging remains key.

-Political Affiliation and Uptake
+- **Political Affiliation and Uptake**

-All political groups (liberal, moderate, conservative) showed similar vaccination rates when exposed to ads.
+➤ All political groups (liberal, moderate, conservative) showed similar vaccination rates when exposed to ads.
 ➤ Ad impact was consistent across political identities, showing broad effectiveness.

-1. Vaccine Uptake by Ad Type
+1. **Vaccine Uptake by Ad Type**

 ![Uptake by Group](outputs/vaccine_uptake_by_ad_group.png)

-What You’re Seeing:
+- What You’re Seeing:

-This bar chart shows the vaccination rates among participants who were randomly assigned to one of three groups:
+➤ This bar chart shows the vaccination rates among participants who were randomly assigned to one of three groups:

-Ad_Emotion: Received emotionally-driven messaging (e.g., family safety, social belonging)

-Ad_Reason: Received rational, fact-based messaging (e.g., clinical efficacy, side effects)

-Control: Received no ad at all
+➤ Ad_Emotion: Received emotionally-driven messaging (e.g., family safety, social belonging) ➤ Ad_Reason: Received rational, fact-based messaging (e.g., clinical efficacy, side effects) ➤ Control: Received no ad at all

-Interpretation:
+- Interpretation:

-Emotionally framed ads drove the highest behavior change — suggesting people respond more to affective appeals than logic alone.
+➤ Emotionally framed ads drove the highest behavior change — suggesting people respond more to affective appeals than logic alone.

-Statistical evidence: A Chi-square test confirmed these differences were significant (χ² = 73.37, p < 0.001).
+➤ Statistical evidence: A Chi-square test confirmed these differences were significant (χ² = 73.37, p < 0.001).

-This supports psychological theories like the Affect Heuristic — when decisions are influenced more by emotional reaction than detailed analysis.
+➤ This supports psychological theories like the Affect Heuristic — when decisions are influenced more by emotional reaction than detailed analysis.

-Why It Matters:
+- Why It Matters:

-In real-world health campaigns, how you say something matters just as much as what you say.
+➤ In real-world health campaigns, how you say something matters just as much as what you say.
 This experiment underscores the need to craft emotionally resonant messages to drive public behavior — especially in times of uncertainty.

 2. Change in Vaccine Attitudes